tq-systems/meta-tq/meta-tq/doc/README.TQMa91xx.md

 ## Boot DIP Switches

-BOOT\_MODE can be configured using DIP switch S1.
+BOOT\_MODE can be configured using DIP switch S1 on mainboard.

 | Bootmode | Description           | S1-4 | S1-3 | S1-2 | S1-1 |
 | :------: | :-------------------: | :--: | :--: | :--: | :--: |